 24. The Truman Show

-While it's now well-established that comedy icon Jim Carrey can also easily pull off good dramatic acting when called upon to do so, the first film to really open the eyes of the masses to Carrey's then-untapped ability was 1998's The Truman Show.
-Directed by Peter Weir and rated 94% on RT, The Truman Show in many ways predicted the rise of reality TV culture, featuring a titular lead character whose life had been unknowingly (to him) broadcast to the masses as a form of entertainment.
+While it's now established that comedy icon Jim Carrey can also easily pull off good dramatic acting when called upon to do so, the first film to really open audiences' eyes to Carrey's then-untapped ability was 1998's The Truman Show, now on Netflix.
+Directed by Peter Weir and rated 94% on RT, The Truman Show in many ways predicted the rise of reality TV culture, featuring a lead character whose life had been unknowingly (to him) broadcast to the masses as entertainment.

 23. Rogue One: A Star Wars Story

 Modern blockbuster cinema arguably wouldn't even exist without the Star Wars franchise, and one of the only entries in that saga that Netflix streams is director Gareth Edwards' Rogue One: A Star Wars Story.
 Despite a tumultuous production process, this Felicity Jones-fronted prequel impressed many, earning an 85% rating on Rotten Tomatoes, and proving that this new line of standalone Star Wars movies would be worth watching.